-Charleston enjoys being the #1 city for its variety of leisure activities, fascinating history, iconic beach communities, and milder temperatures throughout the fall season.
-If you’re thinking about visiting Charleston, SC, in the fall, read Pam Harrington Exclusives's Fall Guide below.
+Charleston enjoys being the #1 city for its abundant leisure activities, fascinating history, iconic beach communities, and milder temperatures throughout the fall season.
+If you’re considering visiting Charleston, SC, in the fall, read Pam Harrington Exclusives's Fall Guide below.

-Charleston, SC is known as the Holy City for the historic church spires that frame the downtown skyline.
+Charleston, SC, is known as the Holy City because of its iconic historic church spires that frame the downtown skyline.

-Church Street, named for its iconic houses of worship, is popular with locals and visitors alike.
-It offers a peaceful morning stroll with the pup or a creamy latte.
+Church Street, named for its many houses of worship, is popular with locals and visitors alike.
+This cobblestoned, winding Charleston street offers a peaceful morning stroll with the pup or a creamy latte.

 Anchored at the southern end by Waterfront Park, Church Street winds through the French Quarter.
 The eighteenth and 19th-century historic homes offer a glimpse of meticulously manicured gardens and the beautifully inspired ironworks of legendary ironsmith Philip Simmons.